Director general: Márton Schőberl

-The goal of the Hungarian Institute of International Affairs is to help to solve those significant challenges that every society encounters when going through change: how to develop a consistent foreign policy whilst encouraging free and open debate about it so as to broaden the views and understanding of decision makers, scholars and other interested parties.
+The goal of the Institute for Foreign Affairs and Trade is to help to solve those significant challenges that every society encounters when going through change: how to develop a consistent foreign policy whilst encouraging free and open debate about it so as to broaden the views and understanding of decision makers, scholars and other interested parties.

 The aim of this small, but enthusiastic, researcher community, is to produce rigorous academic analyses of current events and foreign affairs.
 The research teams specialise in different regions, political segments and can follow different theoretical approaches.
 By examining other countries, both near and far, the Institute is in a good position to supply information about what is and what should affect Hungarian foreign policy as well as fostering co-operation between scholars, in particular those from central and eastern Europe.